top of page

 • Right-click on any panel tab to close, undock, or float it on a second monitor.

-• You can rearrange tabs by dragging them — customize your space for the way you work.
+• I can rearrange tabs by dragging them — customize my space for the way I work.

-Once you understand these panels, Rhino stops feeling cluttered — it starts feeling like your personal design desk.
+Once I understand these panels, Rhino stops feeling cluttered — it starts feeling like my personal design desk.

 5. Customizing Toolbars and Shortcuts

 Every designer works differently.
-Rhino lets you configure the interface to match your personal rhythm.
+Rhino lets me configure the interface to match my personal rhythm.

 1. Show or Hide Toolbars

-• Drag and drop commands from existing lists into your new toolbar.
+7. Drag and drop commands from existing lists into my new toolbar.

-• Save your layout as a custom workspace (.rui file).
+8. Save my layout as a custom workspace (.rui file).

-• Right-click repeats last command — a huge time saver.
+16. Right-click repeats the last command — a huge time saver.

-Once you fine-tune your workspace, export your .rui file as a backup.
-That way, you can reinstall or share your exact setup across computers.
+Once I fine-tune my workspace, I can export my .rui file as a backup.
+This way, I can reinstall or share my exact setup across computers.

-Customizing early builds efficiency — you’ll spend more time modeling and less time searching for commands.
+Customizing early builds efficiency — I’ll spend more time modeling and less time searching for commands.

 6. Navigating the Viewport Tools